pjtunstall/thanatarchia/README.md

 The Vandal name generator owes a lot to Nicholetta Francovich Onesti's "[Tracing the language of the Vandals](https://www.academia.edu/691311/Tracing_the_Language_of_the_Vandals)".
 Goti e Vandali.
 Rome: Artemide. pp. 179–195, and "[The Language and Names of the Vandals](https://www.academia.edu/1516556/THE_LANGUAGE_AND_NAMES_OF_THE_VANDALS)", Das Konigreich der Vandalen: Erben des Imperiums in Nordafrika, Karlsruhe 2009.

 Thematic inspiration: Herbert F. Bushman's [The Dark Ages Podcast](https://darkagespod.com/), which I listened to night and day this month.
 I fell asleep listening to it, and it got into my dreams.

+I must also credit Lovable with one of the jokes.
+I'll let you guess which.

 ## Future plans